rootstrap/blog/content/Simple dynamic settings for Django - Jorge Michelena.md

 ### Summary

-A simple implementation was proposed to be able to modify a project's configuration on runtime, while this implementation has clear limitations it is worth mentioning that when it is combined with django-celery-beat it provides an easy and effective solution to customize a Django application's functionality.
+A simple implementation was proposed to be able to modify a project's configuration on runtime.
+While this implementation has clear limitations it is worth mentioning that when it is combined with django-celery-beat it provides an easy and effective solution to customize a Django application's functionality.

 ### Annex